kausiekbanerjee/ARIMA-Model_time_series_forecasting/README.md

 # ARIMA-Model_time_series_forecasting
-This repository shows how to perform time series forecasting using ARIMA model
+This repository discusses how to perform time series forecasting using ARIMA model